WHY HAVE NO RICH AND NO POOR?

 9. Telling people who smoke (who are disproportionately working class) who live in publicly subsidized housing that they cannot smoke in their own home, and (in some towns) having the government give a grant (a bribe, really) to landlords who order their tenants to quit smoking in their home or be evicted.
 Working class smokers are being increasingly treated like dirt.
 Whatever the health argument is for banning smoking in some places (and by the way, there is no persuasive evidence that exposure to second hand smoke increases the risk of lung cancer, despite the fact that many people just assume it does), the fact is that wealthy people can stay in expensive hotels that have rooms where smoking is permitted, and they can smoke in their own expensive houses, but working class people are increasingly being denied the option of smoking at home and in this way they are being treated like dirt.
 The Affordable Care Act (Obamacare) treats smokers like dirt by allowing insurance plans to levy a surcharge of up to 50% on tobacco users' premiums, while not allowing such a surcharge on other "high risk" behaviors or conditions.
 (I was alerted to these facts by the Cambridge Citizens for Smokers’ Rights organization.)
 Click here for some more facts about smoking and lung cancer, etc.

-11. Making people live in tents instead of decent homes, by depriving them of jobs that pay enough to own or rent a decent home.
+11. Depriving people of good and affordable housing located near where they work.
+Making people live in tents instead of decent homes, by depriving them of jobs that pay enough to own or rent a decent home.
 See what's happening to homeless people in this video and this video and this video and this video.
 Here's a Boston Globe article that shows why even people with jobs cannot afford to rent an apartment.

 12. Forcing ordinary people in a neighborhood to yield to the demands of Big Money real estate/property developers.
 These developers dramatically change neighborhoods for the worse to make a profit at the expense of ordinary people who are adversely affected by the new development.
 Typically, the city government (beholden to Big Money and not ordinary residents of the city) holds hearings to let residents blow off steam, and sometimes the developer will make trivial changes in the design of their project, but in the end the Big Money developers get what they want and ordinary people don't.
 Read examples of this here and here and here.